 Building your client base, contacting clients, and managing your schedule is all part of your job.
 You can also juggle many projects at the same time.

-Your work requires you to thoroughly know technical details and how to operate different apps and software.
-And so, it is helpful to understand digital products on a technical level.
+Your work requires you to thoroughly understand technical details and how to operate different apps and software.
+Understanding digital products on a technical level is helpful.

 Disadvantages of being a translator